-I love hands-on meals like these spice shrimp lettuce wraps that you have to assemble yourself.
-It allows to get creative and even a little childish with your food.
+I love hands-on meals like these spicy shrimp lettuce wraps that you have to assemble yourself.
+It allows you to get creative and even a little childish with your food.
 Have you ever watched your friends assemble their own tacos, burgers, or lettuce wraps?
 It's only after doing so that you learn who they really are... like the ones who put potato chips on their burger instead of beside it.

 I've found reliable shrimp at Trader Joe's.
 I buy their raw, frozen, devained, tail-on shrimp, and I've never been disappointed.
 It's worth buying a few bags of shrimp at a time to keep in your freezer.
 They thaw nicely either overnight in the refrigerator, or for a couple hours in a bowl filled with cool water. (leave shrimp in the bag to defrost)